 Helpful subjects are Accounting, Business, and Economics.

-This four year Honours Degree programme offers an advanced specialist education in accounting as a firm base for either further academic study, a career in business or the pursuit of a professional qualification with one of the accountancy bodies.
-Graduates will have a strong sense of the effects of accounting and management decisions on consumer well-being and the environment while balancing ethics and social responsibility with the drive for business growth and profitability.
-CIT offers Accounting students the benefit of small class sizes initially which assist with a smoother transition from second level and all CIT Accounting lecturers have professional qualifications and relevant industry experience.
+This four year Honours Degree programme offers an advanced specialist education in Accounting; providing a firm base for either further academic study, a career in business or for the pursuit of a professional qualification with one of the accountancy bodies.
+Graduates will have a strong sense of the role of Accountants, coupled with the ability to balance social responsibility and the drive for business growth and profitability.
+CIT offers Accounting students the benefit of small class sizes initially which assists with a smoother transition from second level.
+CIT Accounting lecturers have professional qualifications and relevant industry experience.

 Accounting & Information Systems